-Joint hypermobility is a term to describe the capability of joints to move beyond normal limits.
+Joint hypermobility is a term to describe the capability of joints to move beyond the normal range of motion.
 It can exist by itself or be a part of a more complex diagnosis.
-Those with joint hypermobility in a couple of joints (fewer than five) have localized joint hypermobility (LJH).
-Those of us with joint hypermobility in five or more joints are described as having generalized joint hypermobility (GJH).
-Unlike LJH, GJH is more often something we’re born with and possibly inherited, although acquired forms of GJH exist (training such as dance, widespread inflammatory or degenerative diseases of the joints, musculoskeletal tissues, and nerves, and hypothyroidism and other endocrine disorders).
+For some, joint hypermobility may be localized (LJH) to a few joints.
+Those with joint hypermobility in five or more joints are described as having generalized joint hypermobility (GJH).
+Unlike LJH, GJH is more often something we’re born with and possibly inherited, although acquired forms of GJH exist (training such as dance, widespread inflammatory or degenerative diseases of the joints, musculoskeletal tissues, and nerves).

 There are other types of JH.
 Peripheral joint hypermobility is a form that affects the hands and/or feet only.
 It is common in infants, toddlers, and children, in whom it is usually mild or has no serious effect.
 Another is proposed for older adults who have progressively lost JH, called historical joint hypermobility.

 Joint hypermobility ranges from asymptomatic JH and GJH through to hEDS as part of the EDS.
 Along that continuum fall localized general spectrum disorder (L-HSD), peripheral hypermobility spectrum disorder (P-HSD), historical hypermobility spectrum disorder (H-HSD), and generalized hypermobility spectrum disorder (G-HSD).

 - Generalized (joint) HSD (G-HSD): GJH objectively assessed (e.g., by the Beighton score) plus one or more secondary musculoskeletal manifestations identified below.
 The pattern and severity of the musculoskeletal involvement should be carefully assessed in order to explore the possibility full-blown hEDS.